Dieppe station

-Dieppe station (French: Gare de Dieppe) is the train station for the town of Dieppe, Seine-Maritime and was built by Chemins de fer de Paris à Cherbourg on 28 July 1848.
+Dieppe station (French: Gare de Dieppe) is the train station for the town of Dieppe, Seine-Maritime and was built by Chemins de fer de Paris à Cherbourg and opened on 28 July 1848.
 It used to have a direct connection with Paris-St. Lazare via Serqueux and Gisors, but this line was closed in 2006.
 Along with Dieppe-Port, it was a stop on the trains from Paris to London via Newhaven.
 The station is now the terminus of a line from Paris via Rouen.

 Services

 The station is served by fast and local trains to Rouen.